WeiChun0723/react-project/README.md

 # react-project
-Just to start learning React.
+Just a playground to start learning React.

+I also not sure when got chance to apply but eventually will.